Paw Patrol: The Movie: Theatrical and streaming

 During Spin Master's first quarter 2019 earnings conference call, an animated theatrical film based on the series was announced to be "in the works" with an August 2021 theatrical release date.
 On April 24, 2020, the film's theatrical release was announced to be August 20, 2021.
 The film was also available to stream on Paramount+ in the U.S. on the same day it released in theaters.
 Because Canadian distribution is handled by Elevation Pictures, the Canadian version of Paramount+ did not initially offer the movie, and it is unknown if it will.
+In July 2024, the film was made available to stream on Netflix in the United States.

 In July 2021, Paramount Pictures UK and Ireland announced that the film would be released in British and Irish theatres on August 9, 2021.
 This version also retained the voice actors of the British dub.

 The film had its red carpet premiere at the Vue Leicester Square in London on August 8, 2021.
-PAW Patrol: The Movie was released in China on January 14, 2022.
+Paw Patrol: The Movie was released in China on January 14, 2022.